42nd Battalion (Royal Highlanders of Canada), CEF: History

 One member of the 42nd Battalion was awarded the Victoria Cross.
 Private (later Lieutenant) Thomas Dinesen was awarded the Victoria Cross for his actions on 12 August 1918 at Parvillers, France.

 The novelist Will R. Bird was a member of the battalion, and wrote two books of memoirs on his war experiences: And We Go On and Ghosts Have Warm Hands.

+American author and playwright Robert E. Sherwood enlisted in the 42nd Battalion after the United States Army rejected him as being too tall.
+He was wounded twice in France.

-Battle Honours
+Battle honours

 The 42nd Battalion was awarded the following battle honours: